When it comes to style, one of the best and worse aspects is fashion trends.

 The fact is trends matter, they affect what is being advertised to you and what is available to buy in stores.
 People are swayed to buy them because of the hype, not because they actually know where and when they'd wear these clothes.

-So as we enter 2021, let me help you to avoid the worst fashion trends and keep you looking your best.
+So as we entered 2023, let me help you to avoid the worst fashion trends and keep you looking your best.

 Before we start, let me introduce you Built Bar – a delicious protein snack that comes in a range of unique flavors.